Turkey Hunting

 Give the three tactics we've mentioned today a try this spring and see if you want to keep them in your repertoire for the coming years.
 There are plenty of other spring turkey decoy tactics and different tactical variations that might help out during your hunt.

-Spring Turkey Hunting Safety Tips
+Spring Turkey Hunting Safety Strategies

-At first glance, Turkey hunting would seem pretty safe because shotguns are short-range firearms.
+At first glance, turkey hunting would seem pretty safe because shotguns are short-range firearms.
 However, to the contrary, accidents happen all too frequently.

-We've compiled two safety lists to help you stay safe this season: one for every hunting situation and one specifically for public land.
+We've compiled two safety lists to help you stay safe this turkey season: one for every hunting situation and one specifically for public land.

-Turkey Hunting Safety Everywhere
+Apply Turkey Hunting Safety Essentials Everywhere You Hunt

 We know this can be a lot to remember!
 Taking a hunter safety course can help you remember these safety tips (and others) for a successful hunt.